roman-milk/roman-milk.github.io/lacey.md

+===

- ****** What To Do When Lacey Is Out ****** byNonStopFunGuy© "I've been looking forward to this call all day," Lacey is telling the guy with a low, sultry purr, speaking slowly and emotively, "I was, like, in the bath this morning for an hour, just, like, lying there, you know, so fuckin' horny, touching myself and my tits and all, thinking that I was finally going to get to hear your voice after all those times just on the computer."
+"I've been looking forward to this call all day," Lacey is telling the guy with a low, sultry purr, speaking slowly and emotively, "I was, like, in the bath this morning for an hour, just, like, lying there, you know, so fuckin' horny, touching myself and my tits and all, thinking that I was finally going to get to hear your voice after all those times just on the computer."
 As she talks, her thighs are squeezed together, momentarily satisfying the burning in her crotch.
 She listens to the man and then moans with delight at whatever he said.
 "Ooh, fuck yeah, I was so wet, I wish that big hard cock was there with me -- I wish it was here now with me, do you have it out honey?
 NO?
 Well, shit Kevin, what are you waiting for, take it out baby, I mean, if your wife won't play with it, who else is gonna get it off?"

  He says something quickly and she blushes, looking apologetic.
 A hand reaches up to brush her long, curly golden-blonde hair back, as she sweetly intones into the phone, "Mmm, you're right, I'm sorry, DADDY -- does your cock get harder when you hear me say that on the phone, huh Daddy?
 You like your daughter asking if your cock is hard right now Daddy?"
 Her eyes are now on the camera, not to talk to me, but to toy with my emotions while she calls another man her daddy.
 It gets me fucking hard watching this every time.
 "Take out your penis, Daddy, because . . . because, Daddy!
 Because its big and hard and Mommy won't play with it, so show it to me, show me how hard it gets Daddy."
 The sparkle in her eye looking at the camera, talking nasty to her brand-new "daddy" while her real daddy gets to watch it later, is obviously turning on my daughter.
 "You can admit that, if I was your real daughter, you'd wanna show me your big cock, wouldn't you daddy?"